-shown in the table as Compilation only.
-The command-line options that affect both compilation and assembly are shown in the table as Compilation and assembly.
-Note The command-line options that affect assembly are for the armclang integrated assembler, and do not apply to armasm.
-These options affect both inline assembly and assembly language source files. эt Note Assembly language source files are assembled using the armclang integrated assembler.
+The command-line options that affect assembly are for the armclang integrated assembler, and do not apply to armasm.
+These options affect both inline assembly and assembly language source files.

+Assembly language source files are assembled using the armclang integrated assembler.
 C and C++ language source files, which can contain inline assembly code, are compiled using the armclang compiler.
 Command-line options that are shown as Compilation only do not affect the integrated assembler, but they can affect inline assembly code.